 The Lion King was right when he said: “Oh yes, the past can hurt.
 But you can either run from it or learn from it.”
 Kamokila Hawaiian Village does exactly that and uncovers the past for its visitors over and over again.

 It sounds so common and repetitive: “Remember the past!
 Learn from your previous mistakes!”
-The past doesn’t have to deal with one person’s lifetime.
-It might include years, decades, centuries… It might involve personal experiences or life lessons from elusive ancestors.
-Those past events still teach you a great deal if only you are willing to learn from them.
+The past is a very broad term that rarely deals with just one person’s life.
+It includes years, decades, centuries… It involves personal experiences and life lessons from elusive ancestors.
+Those past events still teach us a lot if only we are willing to learn from them.
 On Kauai, such lessons are learned from Kamokila Hawaiian Village.

 Welcome to old Hawaii, a world of thatched-roof structures!
-Nestled in Wailua across from a place where Opaeka’a Falls could be seen in their full glory, Kamokila Hawaiian Village is a recreated Hawaiian settlement.
+Nestled in Wailua across from a place where Opaekaa Falls can be seen in their full glory, Kamokila Hawaiian Village is a recreated Hawaiian settlement.
 Some legends say that the place was built on the spot favorited by the last Kauai’s king, Kaumualii.

 Time has passed, but the village didn’t cease to exist.
-Over dozen thatched-roof structures have been reconstructed using traditional methods.
-From canoe house, to hula house, birthing house, doctor’s house, the chief’s assembly house, and other huts, along with native trees and plants, Kamokila continues to tell its stories and uncover the past.
+Over dozen thatched-roof structures were reconstructed using traditional methods.
+From canoe house, to hula house, birthing house, doctor’s house, chief’s assembly house, and other huts, along with native trees and plants, Kamokila continues telling its stories and uncovering the past.

 Return to Life

 Kamokila Hawaiian Village is a family-owned and operated business focused on keeping the culture alive.
-The story of recreating the site started with Benjamin Ohai over half century ago.
-As a little boy, growing up on the island, he always knew about remains of once blossoming Hawaiian village.
-Many years later, his son-in-law, Senator Billy Fernandes, brought up to him an idea of rebuilding the ancient settlement.
+The story of recreating the site started with Benjamin Ohai over half a century ago.
+As a little boy, growing up on Kauai, he always knew about remains of once blossoming Hawaiian village.
+Many years later, his son-in-law, Senator Billy Fernandes, brought up to him idea of rebuilding the ancient settlement.
 Benjamin liked it, and the work began.

 Unfortunately, Ohai died before seeing this dream village come to life.
-With help of family members and friends, Fernandes pursued their common vision and despite hard work and unforeseen circumstances was able to present the village to the public in 1979.
+With help of family members and friends, Fernandes pursued this vision and despite the hard work was able to present the village to the public in 1979.

 The name of the original ancient site, however, was nowhere to trace.
 The reborn village was named after Kamokila Campbell, an old Hawaiian woman who had ancestors that once lived in the area.